Ratimus/ADS114S0xB_RLR/ReadMe.md

 - GCC compiler
 - Git

 The following instructions are for Ubuntu (including Ubuntu under WSL).
-If you're using another distro or Windows stand-alone, use the equivalent commands for your OS.
+If you're using another distro or Windows standalone, use the equivalent commands for your OS.
 Feel free to skip any of the steps in part 1 if you already have CMake and/or git set up on your machine.

 ### Step 1: Set Up Your Build Environment